 1 teaspoon capers

-1 teaspoon Herbs de Provence1 package Athenos phyllo cup, thawed in the refrigerator
+1 teaspoon Herbs de Provence1 package Athenos phyllo cup, thawed in the refrigerator6 sliced green pimento-filled olives(for garnish)

 curried red pepper, sliced(for garnish)

-Pre-heat oven to 400 degrees.
-In a mini food processor, combine olives, garlic, and process until olives form a spread.
+Preheat oven to 400 degrees.
+In a mini food processor, combine olives and garlic and process until olives form a spread.
 Add oil, capers, and Herbs de Provence.
 Process until blended.
-Fill each cup with olive spread, decorate with olive filled with red pepper if you like.
-Place on a parchment covered cookie sheet and bake for 10 minutes until hot.
+Fill each cup with olive spread, and decorate with olive filled with red pepper if you like.
+Place on a parchment-covered cookie sheet and bake for 10 minutes until hot.
 Cool slightly and serve.

 Enjoy!